GabrielPDelfin/Operations-Research-with-Python/Multi agent routing/README.md

 Multi agent routing problems solved with Pyomo.
-Starting from a distance matrix generated using the DistanceMatrix.py file.
+Starting from a graph represented by a distance matrix generated using the DistanceMatrix.py file.

-Multiple agents must collectively visit all the nodes in the matrix and minimize the cost function computed as the cost of travel times the sum of the total distance covered by each agent.
+Multiple agents must collectively visit all the nodes in the graph and minimize the cost function computed as the cost of travel times the sum of the total distance covered by each agent.

 All nodes can be revisited by any agent.